lilyinstarlight/overlay/README.md

 #### Arc Theme [x11-themes/arc]
 [arc](https://github.com/horst3180/arc-theme) is a flat theme with transparent elemnts for GTK+2, GTK+3, and Gnome Shell with support for a variety of desktop environments.

-### Unstable

-#### Prosody [net-im/prosody]
-[Prosody](https://prosody.im/) is a modern XMPP communication server aimed at being efficient and easy to configure.
-This overlay includes a live ebuild for the 0.10 branch of the project.